-The aftermath of a disaster that has directly affected your home is most often is a traumatic situation that is filled with stress and uncertainty.
-Paul Davis provides the following information and tips that should help the recovery process go smoother.
+Having to deal with the aftermath of a disaster that has directly affected your house can be traumatic and stressful.
+Paul Davis provides the following information and tips that will help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (973) 832-4540

-- Of course, it’s extremely important to be sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to assure them that you are safe.
+- Obviously, it’s extremely important to be sure you and your family (and don’t forget pets) are safe and that you contact your relatives and friends to assure them that you are safe.

 - Report the damage to your insurance company as soon as you possibly can.